-Adults can reach to 5 feet, but smaller snakes are more common.
-Timber Rattlesnake are a large-bodied snake with dark crossbands and a rust-colored stripe down the backbone.
+Adults can reach up to 5 feet, but smaller snakes are more common.
+Timber rattlesnakes are a large-bodied snake with dark crossbands and a rust-colored stripe down the backbone.
 They are usually brown in coloration and they have a large rattle.
 Venom is highly toxic.
 They have vertical eye pupils and boxy heads.

 Western Diamondback Rattlesnake